Starnodes2024/ComfyUI_StarNodes/web/docs/StarNanoBanana.md

    - Choose one of the following methods to set your Google Gemini API key:

    **Method 1: Direct key in googleapi.ini (recommended for local use)**
-   - Edit the `googleapi.ini` file in the custom nodes directory
+   - Edit the `googleapi.ini` file in the comfyui_starnodes root directory
    - Uncomment and set your key:
    ```ini
    [API_KEY]